-Since our October visit to upstate NY we've had a bottle of Fly Creek Apple-Raspberry Hard Cider sitting in our basement fridge.
+Since our October visit to upstate NY, we’ve had a bottle of Fly Creek Apple-Raspberry Hard Cider sitting in our basement fridge.

-Rather than just drink it I had always planned to cook with it, preferably in some kind of slow cooked pork dish.
+Rather than just drink it, I had always planned to cook with it, preferably in some kind of slow cooked pork dish.
 I just needed the right occasion.

 Well, as we watched the snow fall this past Saturday I knew it was time.
 I don't know what it is about snowy days but they just are made for slow-cooked goodness.

-At Christmas we'd ordered some pork from a family friend's farm (Silver Lake Farm) in New Hampshire.
-These pigs run around in the woods so we're talking about some lean meat here.
+At Christmas, we’d ordered some pork from a family friend’s farm (Silver Lake Farm) in New Hampshire.
+These pigs run around in the woods so we’re talking about some lean meat here.
 It seemed perfect to use in the slow cooker.

 So, I had the meat and I had the hard cider.
 But, what else to add to the pot?
 I figured a few classic pork companions would do the trick: an onion and a couple of sweet potatoes.